ckamps/2232-defiance/content/home-systems.md

 ## Outdoor Cameras

 A series of Power Over Ethernet (PoE) cameras are positioned outside the home to enable you to view the surroundings when you're home and away.
 A Hikvision Network Video Recorder (NVR) provides local storage for events and recordings.
 The Hikvison Hik Connect mobile app can be used to access your camera feeds from home and away.
+Since the NVR is in your home, there are no monthly subscription fees to access your cameras and recordings.

 | |
 |-|